 \subsection{The Execution of Theorem \ref{thm:rlt}}

 The second experiment aims to verify Theorem \ref{thm:rlt}.
-For each keyword, we give eleven different threshold of GMV (we pick up them from 0 to maximum feasible GMV with equal gap).
-For each threshold, we execute Algorithm \ref{alg:algorithm} to derive optimal $\lambda^*$, computing the corresponding $\alpha^*$.
+For each keyword, we give eleven different threshold of GMV (we pick up them from 0 to the maximum feasible GMV with equal gap).
+For each threshold, we execute Algorithm \ref{alg:algorithm} to derive the optimal $\lambda^*$ and compute the corresponding $\alpha^*$.
 During executing Algorithm \ref{alg:algorithm}, since $V(x)$ is a calculus, we always repeat generating bids for 500 times and take mean of GMVs as the value of $V(x)$.
 After testing all the thresholds, we can depict the relationship curve of $V_0$ and $\alpha$, shown in Figure \ref{exp2}.

 Figure \ref{exp2} demonstrates that the larger of the volume threshold (i.e., $V_0$) is, the smaller $\alpha$ will be.
 This result is coincident with experiment \ref{exp1}.
 The most significant point is that, for constrained problem, it can be transferred into an unconstrained problem, which reduces the difficulty of operation.
 Experiment \ref{exp2} also shows the correctness of Theorem \ref{thm:rlt} and operability of our mechanism.